Arizona Wildcats fight to see another round in WNIT with Sweet 16 win over Idaho

-With each game of the postseason, the stakes seen to get higher.
+With each game of the postseason, the stakes get higher.
 Most teams would feel that added pressure.
 Not the Arizona women’s basketball team.

 All season the Wildcats were confident they were of this caliber — in front of 6,307 fans, Arizona’s largest crowd of the season.